 Aggregated or De-Identified Data.
 This includes use of aggregated or de-identified information for a wide variety of statistical, analytical, and service improvement purposes.
 The aggregation or de-identification process prevents the information from being reassociated or identified with any one customer account, user, or individual.

 Other Purposes.
 This includes use for our other, legitimate business purposes, or as permitted by applicable law.

 We disclose information we collect for specific purposes, including:

-When you ask us to, or otherwise give your specific consent (for example, by posting Content using the Universe feature), you consent to our making that Content visible to Airtable users or website guests;
+When you ask us to, or otherwise give your specific consent (for example, by posting Content using the Universe feature), you consent to our making that Content visible to users of our Services or website guests;

-With affiliates and subsidiaries to provide you with aspects of the Service, such as customer support;
+With affiliates and subsidiaries to provide you with aspects of the Services, such as customer support;

-With vendors that help us provide you with aspects of the Service, such as data storage, hosting, customer support, and payment processing, or that help us with marketing and email campaigns, to advertise, gain insights, and perform analytics into how the Service is used and how it might be improved;
+With vendors that help us provide you with aspects of the Services, such as data storage, hosting, customer support, and payment processing, or that help us with marketing and email campaigns, to advertise, gain insights, and perform analytics into how the Services are used and how they might be improved;

-With third parties who enable certain features or functionalities of the Service that you’ve requested (for example, by installing extensions in Airtable);
+With third parties who enable certain features or functionalities of the Services that you’ve requested (for example, by installing extensions in the Services);

-With an employer or other organization (or employees or other Airtable users associated with such an employer or other organization) on whose behalf you use the Service, that created an Airtable account on your behalf, or that owns, manages, or is associated with the email domain for an email address on your account;
+With an employer or other organization (or employees or other users of the Services associated with such an employer or other organization) on whose behalf you use the Services, that created an Airtable Account on your behalf, or that owns, manages, or is associated with the email domain for an email address on your account;

-With the owner or collaborator of an Airtable workspace to which you have access or on which you are a collaborator as necessary to identify you to such owner or collaborator or enable you to collaborate as intended;
+With the owner or collaborator of a workspace on the Services to which you have access or on which you are a collaborator as necessary to identify you to such owner or collaborator or enable you to collaborate as intended;